Sophie of Brandenburg-Ansbach-Kulmbach: Life

 She married on 24 November 1518 the Duke Frederick II of Legnica in Silesia (1480–1547).
-He had built Piast Castle in Legnica in the early 16th Century, the Renaissance main entrance portal is decorated with busts of Sophie and Frederick, The pair is also shown in a window of the Church of Our Lady of Legnica.
+The Renaissance main entrance portal at Legnica Castle is decorated with busts of Sophie and Frederick, The pair is also shown in a window of the Church of Our Lady of Legnica.

 Sophie is not to be confused with her eponymous niece (1535–1587), who was also Duchess of Legnica.

 Offspring

 From her marriage, Sophie had the following children: